 Waller Beach Duct Bank Upgrade

-The Waller Beach Duct Bank Upgrade will enable Austin Energy to route circuits from the Rainey Street substation through parkland along the banks of Lady Bird Lake between Brazos Street and Trinity Street to the downtown network, ultimately allowing Austin Energy to serve network electrical loads south of the river.
+The Waller Beach Duct Bank Upgrade will route circuits from the Rainey Street substation underneath parkland along Lady Bird Lake between Brazos Street and Trinity Street to the downtown network.
+It is a critical infrastructure investment designed to strengthen long-term electrical reliability for downtown Austin and surrounding areas as demand continues to grow.

 What to Expect During Construction